marc2332/bliss/doc/docs/dev_ct.md

 publishes all the values as that are calculated for the sampling counter statistics (see above) into the hdf5 file and the redis database.

 #### SamplingMode.INTEGRATE_STATS
-equivalent to `SamplingMode.STATS` but for counters that should behave as described in `SamplingMode.INTEGRATE`
+equivalent to `SamplingMode.STATS` but for counters that should behave as described in `SamplingMode.INTEGRATE` yieding statistics in additional channels.

 #### SamplingMode.SINGLE